alkiranet/terraform-provider-alkira/docs/resources/connector_akamai_prolexic.md

 page_title: "alkira_connector_akamai_prolexic Resource - terraform-provider-alkira"
 subcategory: ""
 description: |-
   Manage Connector for Akamai Prolexic.
-(BETA)
   This resource is still under active development.
 It may have further changes in the near future.
 Today, to use this connector, you will need to have onboarded a BYOIP with Do Not Advertise set to true.
 Also, the segment with public IPs needs to be reported to Akamai Representative.
 ---

 # alkira_connector_akamai_prolexic (Resource)

 Manage Connector for Akamai Prolexic.
-(BETA)

 This resource is still under active development.
 It may have further changes in the near future.
 Today, to use this connector, you will need to have onboarded a BYOIP with Do Not Advertise set to `true`.
 Also, the segment with public IPs needs to be reported to Akamai Representative.